 \end{description}

 This student is thinking conceptually by reading out information about the direction of the magnetic field from the problem statement (``$-z$ direction'') and connecting that to the idea of spin$-\frac{1}{2}$ and thinking that this measurement has only one outcome and thus the expectation value is $\frac{-\hbar}{2}$.
 However, the student needs to more carefully read out from the problem statement that the state of the system before the measurement is in the combination of two states of spin up $\ket{\uparrow_{z}}$ and spin down $\ket{\downarrow_{z}}$, and the state of the system is not just prepared in one state of down $\ket{\downarrow_{z}}$ to stay unchanged after the measurement.
 This problem is categorized as a content error since the student's reasoning is missing some content that blocks a correct answer.
-However, the description of the student in not enough to identify which exact content is missing from this piece of reasoning.
+However, the description of the student's reasoning is not enough to identify which exact piece of content is missing.
 It could be helpful to the students to think about what it means for a beam of electrons to be in the combination of states spin up and spin down before passing through an SGA, or to think about what it means for an electron to have an intrinsic angular momentum.

 The difficulty \textit{determining the outcomes of a subsequent energy measurement} (Cn2) is mostly limited to a content error.
 Students are able to use the ideas of the problem statement and operate in the frame of the question, but are activating the wrong resources to productively and correctly solve the problem.